What is ICMP?

 ICMP (Internet Control Message Protocol) is a protocol that network devices (e.g. routers) use to generate error messages when network issues are preventing IP packets from getting through.

 The Internet Control Message Protocol is one of the fundamental systems that make the internet work.
-Although you may not have heard of ICMP, you probably have heard of one of its features: Ping.
-In this guide you will learn more about this essential protocol.

 - 1 What is ICMP?